-On this occasion, he delves into the universe of installations with his proposal Self-seas: Portraits of the Sea.
-After having spoken previously with young migrants in Madrid and, through their own voices, Gian Maria Annovi creates a series of poetic portraits of the sea, transforming the rooftop house of Naves Matadero into an imaginary ship, an immersive poetic space and, at the same time, a sonorous space of emotional encounter, created from the memories and sensations of these people.
+On this occasion, Gian Maria Annovi and Ginexín delve into the universe of installations with the proposal Self-seas: Portraits of the Sea.
+After having spoken previously with young migrants in Madrid and, through their own voices, they create a series of poetic portraits of the sea, transforming the rooftop house of Naves Matadero into an imaginary ship, an immersive poetic space and, at the same time, a sonorous space of emotional encounter, created from the memories and sensations of these people.